jmattgiroux/cs246-android-1/README.md

 # cs246-android-1

-# cs246-java-1

 Program Description:

 This is an adaptation of the ChangeCalculator I created in Java.
 The ChangeCalculator is
-"A program that finds the change for a transaction using the smallest amount of coins.\
+"A program that finds the change for a transaction using the smallest amount of coins."
-The purpose of creating this program is to gain familiarity with the following\
-programming elements within Java:"

 - Variables (DONE)
 - Expressions (DONE)
 - Conditionals (DONE)
 - Loops (NOT DONE)
-- Functions (NOT DONE)
+- Functions (Done)
-- Classes (NOT DONE (unless you count the CalculateChange class))
+- Classes (Done)

 Development Environment: